-If the results of the criminal background check indicate that there may be past criminal activity, but the results are inconclusive, the PHA will request additional information from the applicant.
+If the results of the criminal background check indicate that there may be past criminal activity, but the results are inconclusive, the RHA will request a fingerprint card and will request information from the National Crime Information Center (NCIC).

 While a PHA has regulatory authority to use criminal conviction records for the purpose of applicant screening for admission, there is no corresponding authority to use these records to check for criminal and illegal drug activity by participants, and therefore, RHA may not use records for this purpose.